 I enjoy all forms of ham radio from SSB to AM to digital, psk, rtty, jt65, and cw.
 Everything to me is fun and a real treat.
 It's fascinating that with low power and a wire I can talk all over the world.
 I also enjoy working the FM Satellites with a Baofeng uv-5r ht and Arrow antenna.
 I run 1 watt for satellite modes and find that works just fine.
-Sadly the only fm satellite left is SO-50.
-I had a small article in the March 2013 issue of QST pg 20 which was a thrill for me.
+I had a small article in the March 2013 issue of QST pg 20 which was a thrill for me, and again in the June 2016 issue of QST.
 On September 5, 2010 I made a contact with Col. Doug Wheelock on the International Space Station using an ht standing on my patio.

 I've managed to aquire the ARRL VUCC-Satellite Award for over 100 Maidenhead Grid Squares, AMSAT W4AMI Satellite Achievement Award for over 2,000 satellite contacts, ARRL DXCC (with 100 watts and a dipole), WAC, ARRL WAS basic, ARRL WAS phone, ARRL WAS digital, CQ Magazine WPX with 600 Honor Roll Endorsement, eQSL WAS, eQSL ePFX300.

 I have a Yaesu FT-1900 2 meter radio in my Jeep Wrangler.
 And here's my best friends -

 I retired from Arkansas law enforcement in 2009 after 35 years.
 Started as a city patrolman and worked my way to sergeant, then transferred to a sheriff's department as patrol sergeant, worked my way up to Chief Deputy, then transferred to the state and was assigned to a federal violent crime fugitive task force.

 Then and now.
 I like now a whole lot better!